Dear Half-Mast,

 Seek help if you suffer from:

-Get more information about cold weather injury prevention from the Army Public Health Center:
+Get more information about cold weather injury prevention from the Military Health System (MHS) website: